The application process begins 15 months before matriculation. Please review PNWU-COM's admission requirements.

 - a physician (preferably a DO who is a member of the AOA)

-- a science faculty member who is familiar with the applicant's undergraduate academic work
+- a science faculty member who has graded the applicant's science coursework

 - a pre-medical source (a pre-medical adviser or committee)